Individual results may vary.

 means to you and your loved ones.
 Then comes following your care plan.

-with type 1 diabetes and those who care for them manage their diabetes their
+type 1 diabetes, and those who care for them, feel empowered to manage their diabetes

 Meet your medicine